dsu-arl/pace-python-dojo/input-and-output/format-print/DESCRIPTION.md

 Sometimes when we print, we want to include some more information instead of just the value stored in a variable.
 This can be accomplished in a couple different ways.
 The first way is simply adding multiple strings and variables together.
-A string of words needs to be wrapped in quotation marks "like this", and then variables can be printed by just including the variable name.
+A string of words needs to be wrapped in quotation marks "like this."
+Variables can be printed by just including the variable name.
 We need to use commas to separate each thing we want to print.

 Using the `name` variable we defined in the previous challenge, we could print a message before we print the value of `name` by doing something like this:
 ```python